Learning about Technology

 Technology is never static.
 It is influenced by and in turn impacts on the cultural, ethical, environmental, political, and economic conditions of the day.

-The learning area comprises three strands: Technological Practice, Technological Knowledge, and Nature of Technology.
-Teaching and learning programmes will integrate all three, though a particular unit of work may focus on just one or two.
+The three learning strands: Technological Practice, Technological Knowledge, and Nature of Technology are embedded in each of the five learning areas of Technology. eaching and learning programmes will integrate all three, though a particular unit of work may focus on just one or two.

 Knowledge and skills are learned in context.
 By offering a variety of contexts, teachers help their students to recognise links and develop generic understandings.
 Students should be encouraged to access relevant knowledge and skills from other learning areas.